Edmonton Public Library: Branches

 Edmonton Public Library currently has 21 branches across Edmonton, including two new branches opened in 2014 in Clareview Town Centre and The Meadows.
 These combine library branches with sports and recreation centres.

 In 2000, five branches were located inside malls, and they were Abbotsfield, Capilano, Londonderry, Mill Woods, and Southgate.
 The first to leave was Southgate which closed in 2002 and became Whitemud Crossing.
 Abbotsfield & Mill Woods relocated to nearby locations in 2010 and 2015, and in 2019 Capilano relocated to a standalone building in the same area.
 In 2018, the Londonderry Branch moved to a new location within Londonderry Mall, which is more accessible and modern.
-In 2020, the Abbotsford - Penny McKee Branch moved to a new location within Riverview Crossing Mall, which makes it and Londonderry the only two branches located inside shopping malls.
+In 2020, the Abbotsfield - Penny McKee Branch moved to a new location within Riverview Crossing Mall, which makes it and Londonderry the only two branches located inside shopping malls.